-PhD, RN, FAAN
+PhD, MBA, RN, NEA-BC, FAAN

-The 36th president of the American Nurses Association (ANA), the nation’s largest nurses organization representing the interests of the nation’s 4 million registered nurses.
+The 38th president of the American Nurses Association (ANA), the nation’s largest nurses organization representing the interests of the nation’s 4 million registered nurses.

 Mensik Kennedy is currently an assistant professor at the Oregon Health and Science University School of Nursing in Portland Oregon.
 Mensik Kennedy is a sought-after presenter and prolific author.
 Her books include Lead, Drive, and Thrive in the System and The Nurse Managers Guide to Innovative Staffing 2nd ed.
 She co-authored Lead like a Nurse, A Nurse’s Step-By-Step Guide to Transitioning to the Professional Nurse Role and The Power of Ten (Second Edition) and contributed a chapter to the book The Career Handoff: A Healthcare Leader’s Guide to Knowledge & Wisdom Transfer across Generations.

 Mensik Kennedy has held numerous high-profile leadership positions within the nursing profession.
 She served as President of the Arizona Nurses Association 2007-2010.
 Nationally, Mensik Kennedy has served as Treasurer, Second Vice President, and Director-at-Large on the American Nurses Association board of directors.
 Additionally, she held the role of governor of nursing practice for the Western Institute of Nursing in 2010-2014.